 Financial services consist primarily of originating mortgages from our homebuyers and selling such mortgages in the secondary market, and title insurance activities.
-For the three months ended January 31, 2007, financial services provided a \$8.5 million profit before income taxes, compared to a profit of \$5.7 million for the same period in 2006, respectively.
-The increase in pretax profit for the three months ended January 31, 2007 is due to increased mortgage settlements, an increase in the average price of settlements, a shift to more fixed rate loans and minimal fluctuations of expenses.
+For the three and six months ended April 30, 2007, financial services provided a \$6.3 million and a \$14.7 million profit before income taxes, compared to a profit of \$6.7 million and a \$12.4 million for the same periods in 2006, respectively.
+The slight decrease in pretax profit for the three months ended April 30, 2007 is due to a decrease in mortgage settlements compared to the same period prior year.
+The increase in pretax profit for the six months ended April 30, 2007 is due to increased mortgage settlements, an increase in the average price of settlements, a shift to more fixed rate loans and minimal fluctuations of expenses.
+Mortgage settlements generally occur several weeks after homes are delivered.
+The increase in mortgage settlements for the six months ended April 30, 2007 compared to the same period prior year was the result of higher deliveries in the fourth quarter of fiscal 2006 than in the fourth quarter 2005 in markets in which our wholly-owned mortgage company operates.